WE will train you to be able to help an adult improve their reading skills.

 What if I don't have any teaching experience?

 Professional teaching experience is not a requirement.
 A commitment to preparation and a focus on student success is.
-Being prepared to teach reading, meeting your student where they are, showing kindness and patience are required regardless of background.
+Being prepared to teach reading, meeting your student where they are, showing kindness and patience are required.
+All tutors, regardless of background, are required to successfully complete the five session tutor training course.

 Are there any special skills necessary to teach reading?